lamakye7/Warehouse-Stock-Level-Prediction-App/README.md

 <p>&nbsp;</p>

-To achieve the first goal, we will try to answer the questions listed below:
+I provided answer to the following questions to draw insight from the dataset

 * What is the distribution of the numerical dtype?
 * What is the distribution of the categorical columns?